 CyberStart begins with puzzle solving and browser-based challenges, but quickly pivots to provide access to real challenges, real security tools and environments.
 That means you need the right hardware and software, but sometimes access to equipment or security policies get in the way.
-Worry not, we have solutions for both of these scenarios!
 Some students prefer to use their own devices which they are familiar with, where others need a way around it.
-We have covered both ways to play below!
+We have provided some advice on this below.

 Use my own hardware

 - Computer with VMware or Virtual Box (you can find instructions online which is great practice for students)